79t1ckz/R3-Syscall-Monitor/README.md

 # R3-Syscall-Monitor
-Trace Random func call ( not just syscall ) in only usermode, without debugger framework, and keeps process in a normal speed.
+Trace Random func call ( not just syscall ) in only usermode, without debugger framework, and * keeps process in a normal speed *.

 # How to trace function what I want ?
 create a txt file in the "/tasks" directory as a "task set", the basic grammar just like: